June: What to Do in the Desert Garden

 Upcoming Gardening Events in June

-While the number of outdoor garden events is tapering off in June, there are still numerous gardening classes to attend, many of which are online.
-There is always something new to learn about gardening!
+While the number of classes is tapering off in June, there are still numerous gardening classes to attend, many of which are online.

 Don’t live in Tucson?
 Look for online classes.
 You can participate in these no matter where you live.